Gabi Rennie

-Gabrielle Rose Rennie (born 7 July 2001) is a New Zealand footballer who plays as a forward for the Arizona State Sun Devils in the NCAA Division I and for the New Zealand women's national team.
+Gabrielle Rose Rennie (born 7 July 2001) is a New Zealand footballer who plays as a forward for Eskilstuna United and the New Zealand women's national team.
 She was part of the New Zealand team in the football competition at the 2020 Summer Olympics.
-She scored her first international goal on debut against Australia at the Olympics in a 2–1 loss.
+She scored her first international goal on her debut, against Australia at the Olympics in a 2–1 loss.

 Early life

-Rennie attended Rangiora High School, where she was a Deputy Head Girl.
-She studied for an exercise and science degree at Indiana University, Bloomington.
+Rennie played in her youth with Waimakariri United.
+She attended Rangiora High School, where she was a Deputy Head Girl.
+She started schooling for exercise and science degree at Indiana University Bloomington prior to transferring to Arizona State University.

 College career

 Rennie signed with Indiana University to play for the Indiana Hoosiers for the 2020 season.
 Rennie scored her first collegiate goal in a 2–1 win over Michigan State.
+After two seasons at Indiana, where she scored one goal in 21 games, Rennie transferred to Arizona State ahead of the 2022 season.

 Club career

 Rennie played for Canterbury United Pride in the New Zealand Women's National League, winning the competition in 2018 scoring 6 goals, 2019 scoring 7 goals and 2020 as top goal scorer with 7 goals.

+In February 2024, Rennie joined Finnish club Åland United.

+Following her departure from Finnish club Åland United Rennie joined Swedish club Eskilstuna United on a 1-year deal.
+During a game on the 15th of June 2025 Rennie notched up 4 assists in a 4–0 win for Eskilstuna United.

 International career

 Rennie was part of the New Zealand U-17 team who created history by winning New Zealand's first medal at a FIFA World Cup, when they came 3rd at the 2018 FIFA U-17 Women's World Cup in Uruguay.

+On 25 June 2021, Rennie was called up to the New Zealand squad for the delayed 2020 Summer Olympics.

+Rennie was called up to the New Zealand squad for the 2023 FIFA Women's World Cup.

+On 4 July 2024, Rennie was called up to the New Zealand squad for the 2024 Summer Olympics.